officialayushyadav15/code-in-place/week 4/Joke Bot/README.md

 ## Problem Statement

-Write a simple **joke bot**.
+Write a simple joke bot.
 The bot starts by asking the user what they want.
-However, your program will only respond to **one** response: `Joke`.
+However, your program will only respond to one response: `Joke`.

-If the user types anything other than "Joke", the bot ignores the request and asks again.
-Once the user types `Joke`, the bot replies with a joke and ends.
+If the user types `Joke`, your bot should respond with a funny line.
+For any other response, the bot should say something like "Sorry, I only tell jokes."

-This program should run in a loop until the user types the exact word `Joke` (case-sensitive).

 ![Sample Result](result.jpeg)